Kiley Neushul: Early life

-Neushul grew up in Isla Vista, California with her parents Peter and Cathy and two younger sisters Jamie and Ryann.
-All three sisters played water polo growing up and her mother Cathy is now the technical director for Santa Barbara 805.
-Neushul played for Santa Barbara Aquatics from 1999-2011, helping her team to the Club Championships title in 2011 and was named an All-American for women's opens in 2011.
+Neushul grew up in Isla Vista, California, with her parents Peter and Cathy and two younger sisters Jamie and Ryann.
+All three sisters played water polo growing up, and her mother Cathy is now the technical director for Santa Barbara 805.
+Neushul played for Santa Barbara Aquatics from 1999 to 2011, helping her team to the Club Championships title in 2011 and was named an All-American for women's opens in 2011.

 Neushul attended Dos Pueblos High School, graduating in 2011.
 She led the girls water polo team to four straight CIF Southern Section titles (Division II in 2008, Division I from 2009–11) and 67 straight wins.
 She was named the Southern Section Player of the Year all four years at Dos Pueblos.

 Collegiate career

 Neushul continued on to play water polo at Stanford University from 2012-15 earning a degree in Communications.
 She played two of her four years with her younger sister, Jamie.

 She won three National Championships for the Cardinal and was named the Peter J. Cutino award winner as a freshman in 2012 and as a senior in 2015.
 She was named the ACWPC Player of the Year and MPSF Newcomer of the Year at Stanford.
 Neushul was named a First-Team All-American three of her four years at Stanford and graduated finishing third in Stanford history with 220 career goals.